JAAKKQ/karkkainen.net/README.md

-Here you can find my website's source code.
-On the main page I use the free slides template made by [Designmodo](https://github.com/designmodo/html-website-templates)
+Here you can find my website's static source code.
+More intersting files at [Website Tool](https://github.com/jaakkq/Website-Tool)